kobs14/crypto_app/README.md

 # C-Crypto Web Application

+This demo is deployed to Firebase and visible at https://c-crypto-1bf5f.web.app/

-## Start the app
+## Start the app locally

-Note this command starts the frontend.
+Note this commands starts the frontend locally at http://localhost:3000/.
 Server Side (Backend) is deployed and runing on AWS ECS.

 ```bash
 cd /frontend